Brett Mandel

-Brett Mandel is the author of two books about baseball and another about urban policy in Philadelphia.
+Brett Mandel (born May 10, 1969) is the author of two books about baseball and another about urban policy in Philadelphia.

 Early life and education

-Mandel was born and raised in Philadelphia, and is an alumnus of Northeast High School.
-He graduated magna cum laude as a Public Policy major from Hamilton College before receiving his Master's Degree in Governmental Administration from the Fels Institute of Government at the University of Pennsylvania.
+Mandel was born on May 10, 1969 and raised in Philadelphia, and is an alumnus of Northeast High School, graduating in 1987.
+He graduated magna cum laude as a Public Policy major from Hamilton College in 1991 before receiving his Master's Degree in Governmental Administration from the Fels Institute of Government at the University of Pennsylvania in 1993.

 Political career

 He served as Director of the Financial & Policy Analysis Unit in the City Controller's office under former Controller Jonathan Saidel.
 He is the primary author of Philadelphia: A New Urban Direction, written while working under Saidel, which won the Association of Government Auditors Special Project Award in 1999.

 In 2003, he was a member of the Tax Reform Commission, in addition to serving as Assistant Policy Director of the Philadelphia Independent Charter Commission.

 Bulldog Budget

 On January 23, 2013, Mandel unveiled his "Bulldog Budget", a data visualization of the operating budget of the city of Philadelphia.
 This digitized budget tool, built by Ben Garvey, shows how each department in the city spent its part of the $3.5 billion budget for fiscal year 2012.
 The data, collected by Mandel through a series of Right-to-Know Requests, includes individual salaries of all city employees.
 The tool was criticized by Mandel's opponent Alan Butkovitz for what he argued were inaccuracies in the data.